No. 80 Squadron RAAF

-No. 80 Squadron was a Royal Australian Air Force (RAAF) fighter squadron that operated during World War II.
-The squadron was formed in September 1943 and was disbanded in July 1946 after seeing action in the South West Pacific Theatre of the war.
+No. 80 Squadron is a Royal Australian Air Force (RAAF) unit.
+It was first formed in September 1943 as a fighter squadron.
+After seeing action in the South West Pacific Theatre of World War II, the unit was disbanded in July 1946.
+The squadron was re-raised in April 2024 as the Australian component of a multinational unit responsible for developing software.

 History

+World War II

 No. 80 Squadron was formed at Townsville, Queensland, on 10 September 1943 and was equipped with P-40 Kittyhawk fighter aircraft, under the command of the then temporary Squadron Leader Glen Cooper.
 It moved to Aitkenvale on 9 October and commenced flight training.
 On 13 November it became part of RAAF's main mobile unit, No. 10 Operational Group, upon its formation.
 This group's main role was to support the rapid advance of Allied units along the north coast of New Guinea.
 Once its training was completed the squadron moved again to Nadzab in New Guinea on 24 February 1944.

 The squadron flew its first combat sorties two days after arriving in New Guinea.
 Its initial operations included patrols around Nadzab, escorting Allied bombers and ground attack missions against Japanese forces in and around Alexishafen and Madang.
 The squadron moved to Cape Gloucester, New Britain on 21 March to escort convoys and conduct armed reconnaissance patrols.
 It moved again on 29 April to Tadji on the New Guinea mainland where it flew patrols to protect the Allied landing at Hollandia.
 The squadron moved to Hollandia after it was secured, arriving there on 15 May.

 No. 80 Squadron continued to support Allied amphibious operations between May and July 1944.
 In May it covered the invasions Wakde and Biak from its base at Hollandia.
 This included attacking targets near the beachhead at Wakde while US troops landed.
 The squadron moved twice in July, arriving at Biak on 1 July and Noemfoor on 22 July.
 From its base at Noemfoor, No. 80 Squadron conducted ground attack operations over western New Guinea and the eastern islands of the Netherlands East Indies.
 These operations included attacks on Japanese watercraft and sawmills around Kokas Island and sweeps over the Maluku Islands in October.